zalan24/Godot-Demos/README.md

 ## Why This Change?

 Godot does have a built in exp height fog already, but it works in a different way.
 The existing solution computes the strength of the fog on a given pixel based on the world-y position of that pixel.
 It's completely independent of the pixel's distance from the camera or the direction of the view ray.
-This solution doesn't seem useful to me.
+This solution looks surprisingly well when looked at from above, but falls apart as the camera enters the fog.

 In a nutshell, the built-in solution uses the fog density at a pixel's world position directly as the fog strength applied to that pixel on the screen.
 My solution simply integrates the fog density along the ray between the camera and the pixel's world position to calculate the fog strength.
+This way, the fog gets stronger with distance.

 The solution that I present here is very similar to how [Unreal Engine does it for example](https://dev.epicgames.com/documentation/en-us/unreal-engine/exponential-height-fog-user-guide?application_version=4.27).